harjitmoe/ecma35lib/README.md

 License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/

+Individual files in `ecma35/data/singlebyte/sbmaps` and `ecma35/data/multibyte/mbmaps` may use separate terms.

 # Structure

 The `ecma35` package contains the library itself.
 The `data` subpackage contains mapping data for